salcedoe/MtMdocs/docs/dataProcessing/dataTypes.md

 ## Categorical Arrays

-To handle Qualitative Data, MATLAB came up with the [`categorical`](https://www.mathworks.com/help/matlab/categorical-arrays.html) variable type.
+To handle Qualitative Data, MATLAB created the [`categorical`](https://www.mathworks.com/help/matlab/categorical-arrays.html) variable type.
 Categorical arrays operate similar to string arrays, but they have built-in functions for statistical uses.

 Consider the following string array.